mhausenblas/sdx/README.md

 NOTE: If you want to see `kube-sdx` in action, why don't you check out the [walkthrough](walkthrough.md) of some typical sessions?

+### Policies

-With `--policy` you set the initial context and what kind of resources to capture (and consequently restore, after a switch):
+With `--policy` you set the initial context and what kind of resources to capture and consequently restore, after a switch from either `ONLINE` to `OFFLINE` or the other way round.
+The logic is as follows:

 POLICY     | ONLINE | OFFLINE
 ---        | ---    | ---